drammopo/warmups/alarm-clock/README.md

 Allowing the script to take a time like “ruby my_clock.rb 2 minutes” (HINT: use ARGV to find “2” and “minutes”)

 NOTE: if you get a script that runs forever, use CTL+C to stop it.

+Extra credit
+===

+Mak the computer randomly specify the voice to be used.